mkishi1221/mkishi1221.github.io/_posts/2025-05-20-Where Is the Money? The Early Revenue Pitfall in Product Validation.markdown

 It’s so tempting to try to pull off a big idea—but validation is complicated, and it’s difficult to clearly understand the facts.
 We can’t teleport our way to a product that delivers big value.
 We still have to plan the treacherous journey and take it step by step.

 Each step—whether moving from a manual process to automation, from service to product, or from niche users to broader audiences—requires new validation.
-Don’t assume that what worked in step one will still hold in step two.
+I've learned to not assume that what worked in step one will still hold in step two.
 The value proposition may subtly shift.
 The user expectation may drift.
 The economics may break.

-Validation is not a one-time event.
+It's clear to me validation is not a one-time event.
 It’s a continuous, iterative process—just like good product development.

 ## Keep Validating, Always

-Whether we’re testing the market with a Wizard-of-Oz product, cobbling together off-the-shelf solutions, or delivering services by hand, early revenue is just a signal—not confirmation, not inevitability.
-Money is important—but only if you know what it means.
+Whether we’re testing the market with a Wizard-of-Oz product, cobbling together off-the-shelf solutions, or delivering services by hand, I've found that early revenue is just a signal—not a confirmation.
+Money is important—but only if we know what it means.
 And only if it keeps showing up when the magic curtain comes down.

-So yes, follow the money.
-But treat each new feature, each shift in delivery, and each product iteration as its own experiment.
+So yes, I'll follow the money.
+But I'll treat each new feature, each shift in delivery, and each product iteration as its own experiment.
 Build atomically.
 Test obsessively.
 Validate continuously.

 The real startup magic isn’t building a big product.
 It’s building something that delivers real value—and keeps delivering that value as we evolve.

+Updated 27th May 2025